PRIYA-SOJAN-123/Demo/README.md

-# Demo
+# Convolution Neural Network using TensorFlow
-This is just a sample test
+This is just a sample code to demonstrate feature extraction and pooling